tusharrpatil04/Project1/README.md

 # New Projects
-This Project was Crated form local system.
+This project was Crated form local system.